philspence/gendock/README.md

 I recommend using [Anaconda](https://www.anaconda.com/download) to setup your python environment.
 After installing conda, run the install script ***install.py*** to setup GenDock.
 This script will setup the conda environment, install MGLTools and add the command for pythonsh to either your .bashrc or .bash_profile, depending on your OS.
 GenDock will not work without these.

+Alternatively, you can manage your own python packages, in which case, ensure python version is 3.5.6 and you have the *rdkit* module installed.

 ## Preparing Receptors